 It’s a good idea to set up semi-regular meetings to go over the schedule for the upcoming weeks and ensure your staff is on the same page.
 Always ask for feedback and if there’s anything you can do to make life easier or clarify your rules.

-Scheduling is a notoriously difficult and sometimes frustrating aspect of restaurant management.
+Scheduling is a notoriously difficult and sometimes frustrating aspect of quick service restaurant management.
 Figuring out how to schedule employees effectively can be challenging and time consuming, not to mention trying to figure out how things like shift changes and overtime impact payroll and taxes.